GninninwokyOuattara/uidesigndaily-to-html-css-js/README.md

 # uidesigndaily-to-html-css-js
-design from uidesigndaily translated into html css webpages
+A collection of [UIDesignDaily] design transcripted into html css for probable later reference.